 - Bring the right equipment: When you are gone for a longer period of time you surely still want to keep producing amazing content but simply can’t take all your inventory with you.
 Photo equipment can get really heavy and your suitcase is usually limited to 23kg per flight.
 This is what I had with me: A super light travel tripod, my reflector, my favorite 35mm 1.8 lens together with my Nikon D7500.
 Since I travelled together with my boyfriend it was a bit easier to bring more equipment because he also had some suitcase space.
 Therefore, we brought also the drone and the gimbal.

 Blogging while traveling and still keeping up the quality of your content can be a challenge at first, but also presents amazing new opportunities for different content and unexpected shooting possibilities.
 I hope this blog post was helpful.
-If you have any unanswered questions feel free to put them in the comments and I will make sure to answer them all.
+If you have any unanswered questions feel free to put them in the comments.
+I will make sure to answer them all.
 You can also always reach out to me on Instagram.
 You might also be interested in my online food blogging course that will teach you some more about the art of food blogging.

-You can also sign up for free food blogging tips and tricks here:
+If you want, you can also sign up for free food blogging tips and tricks here:

 I recommend you also check out my top food blogging tips as this blog post is teaching the essentials of amazing food pics and could be super helpful for you as well!
 If you are interested in how to make money as a food blogger you might want to watch this YouTube video on different ways to monetize your blog.